Schinzel Hypothesis on average and rational points: Introduction

 \subsection{Acknowledgement}

-The work on this paper started during the research trimester ``\`A la red\' ecouverte des points rationnels'' at the Institut Henri Poincar\'e in Paris.
-The support of IHP is gratefully acknowledged.
-The authors would like to thank Andrew Granville for his interest in this paper, his enthusiasm and very useful discussions.
+The work on this paper started during the research trimester ``\`A la red\' ecouverte des points rationnels'' at the Institut Henri Poincar\'e in Paris, whose support is gratefully acknowledged.
+The authors would like to thank Andrew Granville for his interest in this paper, his enthusiasm and useful discussions.
+We are very grateful to the referee for careful reading of the paper and many helpful comments.